home-assistant/home-assistant.io/source/_integrations/fritz.markdown

 ### Device presence detection is not working as expected

+Check if one of the following cases applies:

-You see a device as still present, even it is offline or disconnected for more than the configured [consider home](#consider-home) seconds?
-You're using additional network equipment like a network switch or wifi access point other than an AVM Fritz!Repeater or other AVM components, but not configured as a [mesh](https://en.avm.de/service/knowledge-base/dok/FRITZ-Box-7590/3329_Mesh-with-FRITZ/) in your home network?
+- You see a device as still present, even if it is offline or disconnected for more than the configured [consider home](#consider-home) seconds.
+- You're using additional network equipment like a network switch or Wi-Fi access point other than an AVM Fritz!Repeater or other AVM components, but not configured as a [mesh](https://en.avm.de/service/knowledge-base/dok/FRITZ-Box-7590/3329_Mesh-with-FRITZ/) in your home network.

-Than you should [enable the old discovery method](#enable-old-discovery-method) in the [integration options](#integration-options).
+If one of the above cases applies to your setup, try [enabling the old discovery method](#enable-old-discovery-method) in the [integration options](#integration-options).
+This might resolve the issue.